pocl/pocl/doc/sphinx/source/install.rst

   if you want to avoid ICD and build pocl directly as libOpenCL library.
   See also :ref:`linking-with-icd`

+- ``-DENABLE_FP64`` - for ARM platform only.
+If your CPU doesn't support any doubles (VFP is enough), disable this.
+Defaults to OFF when LLVM is older than 4.0, otherwise defaults to ON.

 - ``-DPOCL_INSTALL_<something>_DIR`` The equivalent of ``--bindir``,
   ``--sbindir`` etc fine-tuning of paths for autotools.
 See the beginning of toplevel CMakeLists.txt for all the variables.